-The Sports MBA program offers students 12 months of accelerated class time at SDSU Main Campus, focusing on critical business skills, with an additional six months of supervised consultancies worldwide.
+The Sports MBA program offers students 12 months of accelerated class time, focusing on critical business skills, with an additional four months of supervised consultancies worldwide.
 Classes are offered in a cohort format to foster strong relationships among classmates, upon which graduates can draw throughout their careers.

 Business Administration Curriculum

 Dr. Valerie Alexandra challenges the Sports MBA cohort to think critically about all aspects of interpersonal communication and organization within the workplace, and how varying approaches can affect work performance and cohesion.
-Students directly apply these skills to the sports industry through the course’s final project in which students provide analysis and offer feedback to a sports organization.
+As an in-depth leadership and management course, students directly apply these skills to the sports industry through the course’s final project in which students provide analysis and offer feedback to a sports organization.

-In Dr. David DeBoskey’s course, students learn the Accounting language with the expectation that when they finish the course, they’re capable of making sound financial decisions in management roles.
-The former CFO of the San Diego Padres serves as an annual guest speaker for the class and class projects include financial statement analysis of sports industry sectors of the students’ choosing.
+In Dr. David DeBoskey’s course, students learn the Accounting language with the expectation that when they finish the courses, they’re capable of making sound financial decisions in management roles.
+The ex-CFO of the San Diego Padres serves as an annual guest speaker for the class and class projects include financial statement analysis of sports industry sectors of the students’ choosing.